 Through population health assessment initiatives such as the Community Health Status Resource, the Middlesex-London Health Unit is uniquely positioned within the local health system to identify groups whose health is at risk and to help identify health system priorities to support the overall health and wellbeing of the whole population.

-This report was prepared by the Population Health Assessment and Surveillance Team, Office of the Medical Officer of Health.
+This report was prepared by the Associate Medical Officer of Health and the Population Health Assessment and Surveillance Team.